maxonrow/mxw-sdk-js/docs/api-tokens.rst

     The ``addressOrName`` can be set to target holder alias or wallet address that to be unfreeze.

-.. note:: Only fungible token owner is allowed to sign ``unfreeze`` transaction.
+.. note:: Only fungible token middleware is allowed to sign ``unfreeze`` transaction.